-All of us spend a lot of time decorating Christmas tree for the festive season.
-Embellishing it with decoratives like baubles, bells or other ornaments is a usual affair.
-Once the tree is basking in the glory of the festive spirit, it can be heartbreaking to see it being tampered by kids or pets at home.
-Especially cats who like to tuck in the cozy corners of the tree, and in the process of getting up there, either topple the tree or induce damage to the decorations and ornaments.
+Most of us spend plenty of time decorating the Christmas tree.
+Embellishing it with decoratives like baubles, bells, and other ornaments.
+When the tree is basking in the glory of the festive spirit, it can be heartbreaking to see it being tampered by kids or pets.
+Especially cats, who like to tuck themselves in the cozy corners of the tree – in the process, either topple it or damage the decorations and ornaments.

 How to Prevent This?

-Basically, pets and kids can destroy your Christmas tree beyond recognition, spoiling your mood and marring your interior décor for the special day.
+Basically, pets and kids can knock down your Christmas tree beyond recognition, spoiling your mood and marring your interior décor for the special day.
 So, how do you prevent this situation without scolding your kids or restraining your pets?

 Get Home The Half Christmas Tree

-You can get a half Christmas tree which features foliage only in the top half of the artificial conifer tree.
-Since the bottom half is missing, there is virtually nothing for the kids or cats to tamper with.
+You can get a half Christmas tree which features foliage only in the top half of the tree.
+Since the bottom half is blank, there is virtually nothing for the kids or cats to play with.

-Incepted by the UK-based company Argos, the Parasol Christmas tree is approximately six feet tall with lower half devoid of any foliage.
-The tree has a stand and is fire-retardant, thereby making it ideal for small spaces and city apartments.
+UK-based company Argos offers half Christmas trees measuring approximately six feet tall with the lower half devoid of any foliage.
+The tree occupies less space, making it great for small spaces and apartments.

 Even though the description of the product specifies it as an ideal Christmas tree for people who have cats and small children.
 However, it would be right not to count dogs out as they can also wreak havoc when in their zone.

-Argos Half Christmas Tree comes in two versions – the Parasol and Snowy version.
-The former costs £33.33 while the latter is a bit pricier at £37.50.
+The Argos half Christmas tree leaves ample space to keep pressies (rather than scattering them all around).
+It comes in two versions – the green Parasol and Snowy version.
+The former costs £45 ($60), while the latter is a bit pricier at £50 ($67).

 Why do Cats Fancy Christmas Trees?